IBM/aidc-samples/README.md

 <a id="key"></a>
 ## Key differentiators

-### Assessing the Effectiveness of Decision-Making Tools
+### Assessing the Effectiveness of Decision-Making Operators

-#### AI Decision Coordinator empowers business professionals to gauge the efficency of decision tools by allowing them to define and compute business metrics for various decision-making methods, whether they involve AI models, human input, or a hybrid approach, all in the context of specific datasets.
+#### AI Decision Coordinator empowers business professionals to gauge the efficency of decision operators by allowing them to define and compute business metrics for various decision-making methods, whether they involve AI models, human input, or a hybrid approach, all in the context of specific datasets.

 ### AI Decision Coordinator is designed with business users in mind.

-#### Rather than merely stating a tool's technical accuracy, it provides insights into the financial implications of incorrect decisions, offering a consolidated view of business performance.
+#### Rather than merely stating a operator's technical accuracy, it provides insights into the financial implications of correct and incorrect decisions, offering a consolidated view of business performance.
 #### The comparison takes into account not only decision performance but also the associated costs.
 Users can assess how much they can save by automating their decision processes using machine learning compared to their current manual procedures.

 ### Rule-Based Selection

-#### AI Decision Coordinator allows the formulation of rules for selecting the most suitable decision tool for any future scenario, with the ultimate goal of maximizing overall business performance.
+#### AI Decision Coordinator allows the formulation of rules for selecting the most suitable decision operator for any future scenario, with the ultimate goal of maximizing overall business performance.
 This might entail assigning complex decisions to humans and reserving straightforward ones for machine learning models to optimize aggregate performance.

 ### Comparative Analysis

-#### It enables users to compare the overall business performance of different decision tools, whether human-based, automated, or a combination of both.
+#### It enables users to compare the overall business performance of different decision operators, whether human-based, automated, or a combination of both, in order to choose the best allocation that complements the targeted process and satisfies the present business needs.

 <a id="examples"></a>
 ### Examples